 One of the most important settings to consider is the Turn off Microsoft Defender Antivirus setting.
 We strongly recommend that you do NOT change this setting to Enabled as doing so will disable Microsoft Defender Antivirus.
 Even if you are using a third-party antivirus solution, Microsoft still recommends leaving this setting at its default setting of Not Configured.

-The reason for this is that when a third-party antivirus registers itself with the Microsoft Defender Security Center in Windows Microsoft Defender Antivirus will automatically go into passive mode.
-When Microsoft Defender Antivirus is in passive mode, Microsoft Defender ATP still uses the AV engine to perform certain functions, some of which are in the Microsoft Defender Security Center portal (https://securitycenter.windows.com).
+The reason for this is that when a third-party antivirus registers itself with the Microsoft Defender Security Center in Windows Microsoft Defender Antivirus will automatically go into passive mode if it is onboarded into Defender for Endpoint.
+When Microsoft Defender Antivirus is in passive mode, Microsoft Defender for Endpoint still uses the AV engine to perform certain functions, some of which are in the Microsoft 365 Defender portal (https://security.microsoft.com).
 A few examples are:

 More information on Microsoft Defender Antivirus in passive mode can be found here.
-The rest of the settings are pulled from the Microsoft Defender Antivirus VDI guidance, but let’s go over them here as well for our example scenario.
+The rest of the settings are pulled from the Microsoft Defender Antivirus VDI guidance, but let’s go over the optimal settings for when you are using the Define security intelligence location for VDI clients setting.

 For this example, I’m removing security intelligence package downloads (via the PowerShell sample script) from the file share that are older than 7 days, so I’ve also set this setting to 7 (since I only keep 7 days’ worth anyway).